Electric school bus acquired for Summerland - Revelstoke Review

-The Okanagan Skaha School District has acquired its first electric school bus.
+An electric school bus, the first in the Okanagan Skaha School District’s fleet, is transporting students in Summerland.

-The electric bus is the first in a plan to transition away from the diesel bus fleet of 18 vehicles.
+The new bus marks the start of a plan to transition the school district’s fleet of 18 buses from diesel to electric.

 At a full charge, the bus can cover around 220 kilometres and can regenerate power during a drive.